Planting & Care

 Fall Care

-- Fertilize with a tulip/daffodil bulb fertilizer, it is best to fertilize first then cut down the stems, so that you can see when the stems are and put the fertilize around the stems.
+Fertilize: Time to apply the Fall dose of fertilizer.
+We recommend a tulip or daffodil bulb fertilizer to use on peonies.
+We also offer our own blend of Peony Fertilizer.
+We find it is best to fertilize first then cut down the stems, so that you can see where the stems are and put the fertilizer around the stems.